Jefferson generates 4 TDs to power Arkansas past Cincinnati

+FAYETTEVILLE, Ark. — Arkansas quarterback KJ Jefferson felt disrespected when he wasn’t named to any preseason all-Southeastern Conference team.

+Jefferson’s opening week performance could earn more attention for the player who had the SEC’s second-best touchdown-to-interception ratio last year and was the leading returning rusher at the position in the conference..

-FAYETTEVILLE, Ark.
-(AP) — KJ Jefferson threw for 223 yards and three touchdowns, including two to Trey Knox, and ran for 62 yards and another score to lead No. 19 Arkansas past No. 23 Cincinnati, 31-24, on Saturday.
+Jefferson threw for 223 yards and three touchdowns and ran for another 62 yards and a score to lead No. 19 Arkansas to a 31-24 win over No. 23 Cincinnati on Saturday.

-Jefferson ran for the first touchdown of the game in the first quarter, threw a jump-pass touchdown to Knox in the second and found Jadon Haselwood for another score in the third.

-“Seems to me like when the game gets a little tighter, a little closer, when he’s really got to take over the game, he’s got the knack to do it,” Arkansas coach Sam Pittman said of his quarterback.
-“Seemed to me like most every time we need him to win the game, he makes some kind of play.”
+“Seems to me like when the game gets a little tighter, a little closer, when he’s really got to take over the game, he’s got the knack to do it,” Arkansas coach Sam Pittman said.
+“Seemed to me like most every time we need him to win the game, he makes some kind of play.

-Cincinnati was held scoreless in the first half despite four of its seven drives reaching Arkansas territory.
-Bearcats kicker Ryan Coe missed two field goals, from 25 and 48 yards, and Ben Bryant threw an interception at the Arkansas 20 that ultimately turned into the Razorbacks' first trip to the end zone.

-Bryant was better in the second half, leading Cincinnati to scoring drives on its first two possessions of the half.

-Trailing by seven points and with the ball on the Razorbacks 39, Bryant was strip-sacked by Jordan Domineck and Arkansas recovered.
-Jefferson threw a 32-yard touchdown pass to Knox two plays later for his fourth score.
+Jefferson established himself as escape-artist of sorts last year, his 240-pound frame proving difficult to take down.
+Little changed there as most of his yards on the ground came after contact against Cincinnati.
+Through the air, he built a rapport with tight end Trey Knox who caught two of the three touchdown tosses, including one that was quite literally a toss: a jump-pass from five yards to give Arkansas a 14-0 lead at halftime.

+Cincinnati’s Ben Bryant, a transfer from Eastern Michigan, ultimately threw for more yards passing (325) and just one fewer touchdown, but an interception at the Arkansas 20 turned into a Razorbacks score on the next possession.

+Cincinnati had pulled within a touchdown on Bryant’s throw to Nick Mardner halfway through the third quarter and then recovered a Jefferson fumble inside his own 10 on the ensuing play.
+The Bearcats started three yards from the end zone, but four penalties later, including two for delay of game, they managed just a 25-yard field goal.

+Arkansas followed with a 32-yard field three minutes later and Jefferson threw his third touchdown on the possession that followed, a 32-yarder to Knox, to rebuild the lead to 14 points.

-Knox, a senior, was a starting wide receiver his freshman year but had just seven catches his sophomore season in Pittman's debut 2020 season.
-Knox moved to tight end and caught 20 balls as a junior last season.
+Knox, a senior, was a starting wide receiver his freshman year and had 28 catches and three touchdowns, but had just seven catches his sophomore season in Pittman’s debut 2020 season.
+He moved to tight end and caught 20 balls as a junior last season.
+Saturday he had six catches for 75 yards and two touchdowns.

-“He’s worked hard at tight end and he believes he’s a tight end," Pittman said.
-“He is.
-He’s a good one.”

 THE PORTAL GIVETH